-Is it possible that this woman had demonstrated a fear of God prior to their suffering?
+Is it possible that this woman's life professed faith prior to their suffering?
 Were these impious words new to Job’s ears?
-If so, the agonizing loss of children, property and name that were both hers and Job’s had revealed uncertainty in her while proving his steadfastness.
+If so, the agonizing loss of name, property, and ten children (both hers and Job’s) had revealed uncertainty in the wife while showing steadfastness in the husband.
 In short, she was weighed and found wanting (Daniel 5:27).

 It’s a wonder God doesn’t kill her.
-After all, based on her own logic, to curse God was to invite death.
+After all, based on her own logic, to blaspheme God was to invite death.
 But Job’s wife lives.
 She lives to see God visit and heal her husband (Job 40-42).
 She witnesses the generous restoration of his name and their wealth (Job 42:10-12).
-Her husband doesn’t disown her but faithfully joins himself to her again and the LORD blesses them with the gift of seven additional sons and three beautiful daughters (Job 42:13-17).
-She sees the darkness over Uz give way to the sun.
+Her husband doesn’t pull away but faithfully joins himself to her again and the LORD blesses them with the gift of seven additional sons and three beautiful daughters (Job 42:13-17).
+She watches the darkness over Uz give way to the sun.
 Surely, the riches of God’s kindness, forbearance and patience finds this woman; may it be that these also lead her to repentance (Romans 2:4).

 Job’s wife reminds me of myself in some ways.
-I am certainly not above sounding like a foolish woman when faced with frustrations, disappointments and pain.
+I am certainly not above sounding like a foolish woman when faced with frustrations and pain (much less than her loss of children!).
 My prayer is that God’s demonstrated kindness to me—above all, the atoning death and imputed righteousness of His Son—would continuously guard me to a faith that reveals itself in perseverance and joy in trial (James 1:2-5).
-I want to found clinging to Christ when weighed!
+I want to be found clinging to Christ when weighed!